-Principle 7: Recognise and Manage Risk Risk Committee
+Principle 7 Recognise and manage risk

-- a) have a risk committee or committees to oversee risk, each of which: - (i) has at least three members, a majority of whom are independent directors; and - (ii) is chaired by an independent director;

-and disclose:
+Risk Committee

-- (iii) the charter of the committee; - (iv) the members of the committee; and - (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b) if it does not have a risk committee or committees that satisfy (a), disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+- a. have a risk committee or committees to oversee risk, each of which: - 1. has at least three members, a majority of whom are independent directors; and - 2. is chaired by an independent director; and disclose: - 3. the charter of the committee; - 4. the members of the committee; and - 5. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - b. if it does not have a risk committee or committees that satisfy (a), disclose that fact and the processes it employs for overseeing the entity's risk management framework.

-ASX Recommendation 7.2 - The board or a committee of the board should:
+The board or a committee of the board should:

-- review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and - b) disclose, in relation to each reporting period, whether such a review has taken place.
+- a. review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and - b. disclose, in relation to each reporting period, whether such a review has taken place.

-Charter Hall management has implemented a risk management framework under the oversight of the ARCC (see also earlier sections in relation to the ARCC) and the Board.
+Charter Hall Management has implemented a Risk Management Framework under the oversight of the ARCC (see also earlier sections in relation to the ARCC) and the Board.
 A summary of the ARCC's responsibilities in relation to risk management include:

-- regularly reviewing the Enterprise Risk

-Management Framework ("Framework") including

-the REIT's Risk Appetite Statement, for

-recommendation to the Board;

-- reviewing at least annually, the REIT's Strategic Risk Register where the REIT's key strategic and operational risks mitigating controls are recorded;

-- monitoring management's performance against the Risk Appetite Statement;

-- review the allocation of key risks to the relevant Board or management committee for approval by the Board; and

-review compliance with the Framework and receive reports from management in relation to the adequacy of the Framework.
+- regularly reviewing the Enterprise Risk Management Framework ("Framework") including the REIT's Risk Appetite Statement, for recommendation to the Board; - reviewing, at least annually, the REIT's Strategic Risk Register where the REIT's key strategic and operational risks mitigating controls are recorded; - monitoring Management's performance against the Risk Appetite Statement; - reviewing the allocation of key risks to the relevant Board or Management committee for approval by the Board; and - reviewing compliance with the Framework and receive reports from Management in relation to the adequacy of the Framework.

-The key components of the Framework include (but are not limited to):
+The key components of the Framework include:

-- Risk workshops where managers identify risks and mitigating controls within their business unit or sectors: - Policies and procedures which provide direction on minimum acceptable standards of business practice; - Compliance certifications and attestations where employees provide ongoing attestations regarding the identification of risks and the robustness of controls: - Timely breach and incident reporting highlights areas of heightened risk and future focus for Risk & Compliance; - Internal audit where Charter Hall's key controls and processes are subject to independent validation; - Training programs where employees receive targeted risk and compliance training appropriate to their roles and responsibilities; - Stress and scenario testing where key business assumptions are tested; and - Independent review where the Framework is assessed by an independent party to confirm its effectiveness.
+- Risk workshops where managers identify risks and mitigating controls within their business unit or sectors; - Policies and procedures which provide direction on minimum acceptable standards of business practice; - Compliance certifications and attestations where employees provide ongoing attestations regarding the identification of risks and the robustness of controls; - Timely breach and incident reporting highlights areas of heightened risk and future focus for Risk and Compliance; - Internal audit where Charter Hall's key controls and processes are subject to independent validation; - Training programs where employees receive targeted risk and compliance training appropriate to their roles and responsibilities;

+Stress and scenario testing - where key business assumptions are tested; and

+Independent review - where the Framework is assessed by an independent party to confirm its effectiveness.